-“The moment of truth,” said Holland as Alfred Marwood lifted the lid of the red box to gaze at the treasure.
+“The moment of truth,” said Holland as Sol Ferriss lifted the lid of the red box to gaze at the treasure.

-In the box was what appeared to be two pieces of glass, with a tiny piece of pink paper with ink marks on it sandwiched between them.
+In the box were what appeared to be two pieces of glass, with a tiny piece of pink paper with ink marks on it sandwiched between them.

-“What is that.
+“What is that?
 It looks a bit like a stamp.
-Is this some kind of piss-take?” asked Marwood
+Is this some kind of piss-take?” asked Ferriss.

 “Look,” said Holland, “no crummy little bit of paper is worth an armed guard, there’s got to be something else in there, hidden somewhere.”
 He looked around the plane.
-Everyone was engrossed with the movie where a woman was taking her clothes off.
+Everyone was engrossed in the movie, where a woman was taking her clothes off.
 He began to rifle through the briefcase, box, and bag.

-“Look out,” said Marwood, “you’ve put greasy fingerprints all over that glass.
+“Look out,” said Ferriss, “you’ve put greasy fingerprints all over that glass.
 Didn’t you wash your hands?”

 Holland looked embarrassed, “Look, I’ll just give it a quick rinse in the bathroom.”